ControlSystemStudio/phoebus/docs/source/help_system.rst

-The top-level repository for help files is phoebus-doc (https://github.com/kasemir/phoebus-doc) and a snapshot of the current version is accessible on http://phoebus-doc.readthedocs.io.
+The top-level repository for help files is phoebus-doc (https://github.com/kasemir/phoebus-doc) and a snapshotData of the current version is accessible on http://phoebus-doc.readthedocs.io.

 The top-level help repository provides the overall structure